 Recent articles by Paul Sendziuk have appeared in History Australia, Journal of Australian Colonial History, Australian Historical Studies, Australian Studies, Health and History, Journal of Australian Studies and the International Journal of Teaching and Learning in Higher Education.

-A History of South Australia (with Robert Foster), Melbourne: Cambridge University Press, forthcoming (2017).
+A History of South Australia (with Robert Foster), Melbourne: Cambridge University Press, in press, due April 2018.

 Turning Points: Chapters in South Australian History (edited with Robert Foster), Adelaide: Wakefield Press, 2012.